PhilippeMorier/CircleChallenge/readme.md

     3. `npm run webdriver-manager start`
     4. `npm run test:e2e`

-- The app is tested with Node v6.2.2 on:
+- The app is tested with Node.js v6.2.2 on:
     - Mac OSX with
         - Safari v9.1.1
         - Firefox v49.0.1